-The Standards use individual grade levels in kindergarten through grade 8 to provide useful specificity; the Standards use two-year bands in grades 9–12 to allow schools, districts, and states flexibility in high school course design.
+The Standards use individual grade levels in kindergarten through grade 8 to provide useful specificity; The Standards use two-year bands in grades 9–12 to allow schools, districts, and states flexibility in high school course design.

-By emphasizing required achievements, the Standards leave room for teachers, curriculum developers, and states to determine how those goals should be reached and what additional topics should be addressed.
-Thus, the Standards do not mandate such things as a particular writing process or the full range of metacognitive strategies that students may need to monitor and direct their thinking and learning.
-Teachers are thus free to provide students with whatever tools and knowledge their professional judgment and experience identify as most helpful for meeting the goals set out in the Standards.An integrated model of literacy
+By emphasizing required achievements, The Standards leave room for teachers, curriculum developers, and states to determine how those goals should be reached and what additional topics should be addressed.
+Thus, The Standards do not mandate such things as a particular writing process or the full range of metacognitive strategies that students may need to monitor and direct their thinking and learning.
+Teachers are thus free to provide students with whatever tools and knowledge their professional judgment and experience identify as most helpful for meeting the goals set out in The Standards.

-Although the Standards are divided into Reading, Writing, Speaking and Listening, and Language strands for conceptual clarity, the processes of communication are closely connected, as reflected throughout this document.
-For example, Writing standard 9 requires that students be able to write about what they read.
-Likewise, Speaking and Listening standard 4 sets the expectation that students will share findings from their research.
+Although The Standards are divided into Reading, Writing, Speaking and Listening, and Language strands for concep- Key Design Considerations tual clarity, the processes of communication are closely connected, as reflected throughout this document.
+For example, Writing Standard 9 requires that students be able to write about what they read.
+Likewise, Speaking and Listening Standard 4 sets the expectation that students will share findings from their research.

 To be ready for college, workforce training, and life in a technological society, students need the ability to gather, comprehend, evaluate, synthesize, and report on information and ideas, to conduct original research in order to answer questions or solve problems, and to analyze and create a high volume and extensive range of print and nonprint texts in media forms old and new.
 The need to conduct research and to produce and consume media is embedded into every aspect of today’s curriculum.
-In like fashion, research and media skills and understandings are embedded throughout the Standards rather than treated in a separate section.
+In like fashion, research and media skills and understandings are embedded throughout The Standards rather than treated in a separate section.

 The Standards insist that instruction in reading, writing, speaking, listening, and language be a shared responsibility within the school.
 The K–5 standards include expectations for reading, writing, speaking, listening, and language applicable to a range of subjects, including but not limited to ELA.
 The grades 6–12 standards are divided into two sections, one for ELA and the other for history/social studies, science, and technical subjects.
 This division reflects the unique, time-honored place of ELA teachers in developing students’ literacy skills while at the same time recognizing that teachers in other areas must have a role in this development as well.

-Part of the motivation behind the interdisciplinary approach to literacy promulgated by the Standards is extensive research establishing the need for college and career ready students to be proficient in reading complex informational text independently in a variety of content areas.
+Part of the motivation behind the interdisciplinary approach to literacy promulgated by The Standards is extensive research establishing the need for college and career ready students to be proficient in reading complex informational text independently in a variety of content areas.
 Most of the required reading in college and workforce training programs is informational in structure and challenging in content; postsecondary education programs typically provide students with both a higher volume of such reading than is generally required in K–12 schools and comparatively little scaffolding.

 The Standards are not alone in calling for a special emphasis on informational text.
 The 2009 reading framework of the National Assessment of Educational Progress (NAEP) requires a high and increasing proportion of informational text on its assessment as students advance through the grades.

 Source: National Assessment Governing Board.
 (2008).
 Reading framework for the 2009 National Assessment of Educational Progress.
 Washington, DC: U.S. Government Printing Office.

 The Standards aim to align instruction with this framework so that many more students than at present can meet the requirements of college and career readiness.
-In K–5, the Standards follow NAEP’s lead in balancing the reading of literature with the reading of informational texts, including texts in history/social studies, science, and technical subjects.
-In accord with NAEP’s growing emphasis on informational texts in the higher grades, the Standards demand that a significant amount of reading of informational texts take place in and outside the ELA classroom.
-Fulfilling the Standards for 6–12 ELA requires much greater attention to a specific category of informational text—literary nonfiction—than has been traditional.
-Because the ELA classroom must focus on literature (stories, drama, and poetry) as well as literary nonfiction, a great deal of informational reading in grades 6–12 must take place in other classes if the NAEP assessment framework is to be matched instructionally.1 To measure students’ growth toward college and career readiness, assessments aligned with the Standards should adhere to the distribution of texts across grades cited in the NAEP framework.
+In K–5, The Standards follow NAEP’s lead in balancing the reading of literature with the reading of informational texts, including texts in history/social studies, science, and technical subjects.
+In accord with NAEP’s growing emphasis on informational texts in the higher grades, The Standards demand that a significant amount of reading of informational texts take place in and outside the ELA classroom.
+Fulfilling The Standards for 6–12 ELA requires much greater attention to a specific category of informational text—literary nonfiction—than has been traditional.
+Because the ELA classroom must focus on literature (stories, drama, and poetry) as well as literary nonfiction, a great deal of informational reading in grades 6–12 must take place in other classes if the NAEP assessment framework is to be matched instructionally.1 To measure students’ growth toward college and career readiness, assessments aligned with The Standards should adhere to the distribution of texts across grades cited in the NAEP framework.

 NAEP likewise outlines a distribution across the grades of the core purposes and types of student writing.
-The 2011 NAEP framework, like the Standards , cultivates the development of three mutually reinforcing writing capacities: writing to persuade, to explain, and to convey real or imagined experience.
-Evidence concerning the demands of college and career readiness gathered during development of the Standards concurs with NAEP’s shifting emphases: standards for grades 9–12 describe writing in all three forms, but, consistent with NAEP, the overwhelming focus of writing throughout high school should be on arguments and informative/explanatory texts.2
+The 2011 NAEP framework, like The Standards , cultivates the development of three mutually reinforcing writing capacities: writing to persuade, to explain, and to convey real or imagined experience.
+Evidence concerning the demands of college and career readiness gathered during development of The Standards concurs with NAEP’s shifting emphases: standards for grades 9–12 describe writing in all three forms, but, consistent with NAEP, the overwhelming focus of writing throughout high school should be on arguments and informative/explanatory texts.2

 Source: National Assessment Governing Board.
 (2007).
-Writing framework for the 2011 National Assessment of Educational Progress, pre-publication edition.
+Writing framework for the 2011 National Assessment of Educational Progress, prepublication edition.
 Iowa City, IA: ACT, Inc.

-It follows that writing assessments aligned with the Standards should adhere to the distribution of writing purposes across grades outlined by NAEP.
+It follows that writing assessments aligned with The Standards should adhere to the distribution of writing purposes across grades outlined by NAEP.

-While the Standards delineate specific expectations in reading, writing, speaking, listening, and language, each standard need not be a separate focus for instruction and assessment.
+While The Standards delineate specific expectations in reading, writing, speaking, listening, and language, each standard need not be a separate focus for instruction and assessment.
 Often, several standards can be addressed by a single rich task.
 For example, when editing writing, students address Writing standard 5 (“Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach”) as well as Language standards 1–3 (which deal with conventions of standard English and knowledge of language).
-When drawing evidence from literary and informational texts per Writing standard 9, students are also demonstrating their comprehension skill in relation to specific standards in Reading.
+When drawing evidence from literary and informational texts per Writing Standard 9, students are also demonstrating their comprehension skill in relation to specific standards in Reading.
 When discussing something they have read or written, students are also demonstrating their speaking and listening skills.
 The CCR anchor standards themselves provide another source of focus and coherence.